-Hernawanto et al. [64] and Xu et al. [30] showed that TL relationship positively and significantly organizational commitment.
+Hermawanto et al. [64] and Xu et al. [30] showed that TL relationship positively and significantly organizational commitment.
 The results of an empirical study on hotel employees in China conducted by Ref.
 [60] show that TL is a strong predictor of affective commitment and job performance.
 The results of previous empirical research [3] establish a positive and significant relationship between TL and OC in ASN millennial employees of the Human Resources Development Training Unit of the Ministry of Law and Human Rights.
 Transformational leaders are believed to be able to build the organizational commitment of subordinates through efforts to empower and transform their subordinates.
-Furthermore.
-Widodo et al. [22] revealed that organizational commitment significantly increases due to visionary leadership practices.
-In this 13 arch, it is hoped that transformational leadership applied in schools is related to the state of the state
+Furthermore, Widodo et al. [22] revealed that organizational commitment significantly increases due to visionary leadership practices.
+In this research, it is hoped that transformational leadership applied in schools is related to increasing teacher organizational commitment, so the third hypothesis (H3) is formulated as follows.